-- •When the engine first fires, even if it doesn't actually start, push the choke knob in fully (off).
-This will prevent engine flooding. - When the engine is warm, the choke is not needed. - Off the engine does not start after several attempts, see the Troubleshooting Guide chapter.
+- Wait 15 seconds between each operation of the starter.
+This will extend battery and starter life significantly. - •When the engine first fires, even if it doesn't actually start, turn the choke knob counterclockwise.
+This will prevent engine flooding. - •When the engine is warm, the choke is not needed.